 This point is a bit tricky: It allows the model designer to benefit from the delayed update mechanism associated by SystemC to the sc_signal type.
 When a single module contains several interacting FSMs, it helps to write the Transition(), as the registers values are not updated until the exit from the transition function.
 Conversely, any member variable declared with the sc_signal type is considered as a register.

 A typical VCI target will contain the following registers:

-typename vci_param::trdid_t and others are generically-defined VCI field types to check possible segmentation errors during execution.
+typename vci_param::trdid_t and others are generically-defined VCI field types

 Structural parameters definition